-1. All cervidae entering Illinois must be in compliance with the Illinois Wildlife Code [520 ILCS 5].
-For more information, contact the Illinois Department of Natural Resources at 217/782-6384.

-2. All cervidae entering Illinois must be accompanied by a permit from the Department and a Certificate of Veterinary Inspection that: a. has been issued by an accredited veterinarian of the state of origin or a veterinarian in the employ of the United States Department of Agriculture;

-b. is approved by the Animal Health Official of the state of origin;
+- 1.All cervidae entering Illinois must be in compliance with the Illinois Wildlife Code [520 ILCS 5].
+For more information, contact the Illinois Department of Natural Resources at 217/782-6384. - 2.
+All cervidaeentering Illinois must be accompanied by a permit from the Department and a Certificate of Veterinary Inspection that: - a. has been issued by an accredited veterinarian of the state of origin or a veterinarian in the employ of the United States Department of Agriculture; - b. is approved by the Animal Health Official of the state of origin;

-c. shows that the cervidae are free from visible evidence of any contagious, infectious or communicable disease or exposure thereto, do not originate from a CWD endemic area (any county and surrounding counties where CWD has been diagnosed in the past five years);

-d. shows that the cervidae are not originating from a herd under quarantine for any contagious, infectious or communicable disease;

-e. shows that the animals originate from a herd that has been monitored for at least 5 years under a state-approved CWD certification program.

-3. A permit number can be obtained by calling (217) 782-4944.
-Applicant for permit shall furnish the following information to the Department:

-a.
-Name and post office mailing address of Illinois destination;

-b.
-Name and post office mailing address of the consignor and/or source herds;

-c.
-Name and post office mailing address of the herd veterinarian;
+- c. shows that the cervidae are free from visible evidence of any contagious, infectious or communicable disease or exposure thereto, do not originate from a CWD endemic area (any county and surrounding counties where CWD has been diagnosed in the past five years); - d. shows that the cervidae are not originating from a herd under quarantine for any contagious, infectious or communicable disease; - e. shows that the animals originate from a herd that has been monitored for at least 5 years under a state-approved CWD certification program. - 3.
+A permit number can be obtained by applying online at https://www2.illinois.gov/sites/agr/Animals/AnimalHealth/Documents/permitrequestform.pdf.
+Applicant for permit shall furnish the following information to the Department: - a.
+Name and post office mailing address of Illinois destination; - b.
+Name and post office mailing address of the consignor and/or source herds; - c.
+Name and post office mailing address of the herd veterinarian; - d.

-d.
 Number and unique identification of cervidae in shipment.